2019 Health Insurance Marketplace Calculator

 Yes, in most states, insurers can charge people who use tobacco a higher premium (this is called a “tobacco surcharge”).
-Currently, only six states (California, Massachusetts, New Jersey, New York, Rhode Island, and Vermont) and the District of Columbia do not allow private health plans to charge higher premiums for people who use tobacco.
+Currently, six states (California, Massachusetts, New Jersey, New York, Rhode Island, and Vermont) and the District of Columbia do not allow private health plans to charge higher premiums for people who use tobacco; and several other states limit tobacco surcharges to less than 50%.
 (Medicaid programs have different rules; these programs do not allow tobacco surcharges in any state).

 Under the health reform law, private insurers can charge tobacco users no more than 50% more per month than who do not use tobacco.
 The health law also makes clear that financial help through the Health Insurance Marketplace cannot be used to cover the portion of the premium that is due to a tobacco surcharge.

 The Health Insurance Marketplace Calculator does not adjust your results based on tobacco use because tobacco surcharges vary quite a bit from plan to plan.
 Even in states that allow it, some insurers choose not to charge higher prices for tobacco users or charge relatively low surcharges.
 For this reason, the calculator warns you when you might face higher prices, but to find out your true costs, you will need to go to Healthcare.gov or your state’s Marketplace.

 When you buy coverage through the Health Insurance Marketplace you can choose between four levels of coverage: Bronze, Silver, Gold, and Platinum.
 The levels are based on how much financial protection the plans offer you when you get sick or need medical care.